XiaomengRowen/9103xzha0523/README.md

 - you can also see the background shandow's color changing.
 From gray to pink, very slowly.
 - Surrounding it are rainbow-colored rings that sway and change size, twinkling as if the building is emitting light.
 - You will see some seagulls flying above the sea.
-- The sky and waves are also gently pulsating, with shimmering light reflecting on the water's surface.
+- You'll also see a dynamic cloud effect that surrounds buildings and the sea with a slight rhythm

 ## Details of individual approach
 I choose perlin noise to drive my individual code, here is the detail instructions on the interact work.